Common Questions About the Program

 Who can apply to this program?

-Any Hispanic girl who will be finishing her freshman or sophomore year of high school is eligible to apply for the program.
+Any Latina who will be finishing her freshman or sophomore year of high school is eligible to apply for the program.

 How does the application process work?

 In order to apply, just fill out an application form and send it to the program director (contact is below).
 You will also need to ask one of your science teachers to send a recommendation; this can be done by e-mail.
 The selection committee will review all applicants, and those who are selected will be notified by phone and e-mail.